 This section highlights information that should be checked with a solicitor or licensed conveyancer.
 It also gives an opinion of market value and an estimated reinstatement cost for insurance purposes.

 Matters for a solicitor or licensed conveyancer

-The property has been altered and extended to form its current configuration.
-It is assumed that all necessary Local Authority consents are in place.
+The property has been altered with the formation of patio doors within the rear elevation.
+It is assumed that all necessary Local Authority consents have been obtained.